Updated June 22, 2021

 Here’s what you need to know about what we’re doing, how to use alternate service options as you commute, and the service improvements we expect when the project is done.

-The 2020 schedule of work wraps up December 21.
-We'll pick back up and continue to install CBTC system throughout 2021 and 2022.
-Service changes begin again January 8, 2021, and continue every weekend through August, 2021, with the exceptions of Passover, Easter, and the July 4th weekends.
+We are continuing to install CBTC system throughout 2021 and 2022.
+Service changes began again on January 8, 2021, and will continue roughly every weekend through August 2021, with the exceptions of these weekends:

 More reliable transit

 We probably don’t need to tell you that the F train’s reliability is below average on this stretch of track.
 Problems with old signaling systems is one of the leading causes of service disruptions.
 Replacing this equipment—which is about 70 years old—will help us decrease delays.

 Modern signals will make it possible for us to have more information about where trains are and how they’re performing.
 Installing modern signaling means that if there are problems with the new signals, we’ll be able to troubleshoot and resolve them faster.

 During the Culver Line improvements, there will be no local or express F train service at these stations on impacted weekends (every weekend through August, 2021, with the exception of Passover, Easter, Memorial Day and July 4th weekends:

 - Avenue I